-(c) they make a substantial modification to a high-risk AI system already placed on the market or put into service;
+(a) they put their name or trademark on a high-risk AI system already placed on the market or put into service, without prejudice to contractual arrangements stipulating that the obligations are allocated otherwise;

-(d) they modify the intended purpose of an AI system which is not high-risk and is already placed on the market or put ito service, in a way which makes the modified system a high-risk AI system;

-(e) they place on the market or put into service a general purpose AI system as a highrisk AI system or as a component of a high-risk AI system.

-2. Where the circumstances referred to in paragraph 1, point (a) or (c), occur, the provider that initially placed the high-risk AI system on the market or put it into service shall no longer be considered a provider for the purposes of this Regulation.

-3. For high-risk AI systems that are safety components of products to which the legal acts listed in Annex II, section A apply, the manufacturer of those products shall be considered the provider of the high-risk AI system and shall be subject to the obligations under Article 16 under either of the following scenarios:

-(i) the high-risk AI system is placed on the market together with the product under the name or trademark of the product manufacturer;

-(ii) the high-risk AI system is put into service under the the name or trademark of the product manufacturer after the product has been placed on the market.
+- (b) [deleted] - (c) they make a substantial modification to a high-risk AI system already placed on the market or put into service; - (d) they modify the intended purpose of an AI system which is not high-risk and is already placed on the market or put ito service, in a way which makes the modified system a high-risk AI system; - (e) they place on the market or put into service a general purpose AI system as a highrisk AI system or as a component of a high-risk AI system. - 2.
+Where the circumstances referred to in paragraph 1, point (a) or (c), occur, the provider that initially placed the high-risk AI system on the market or put it into service shall no longer be considered a provider for the purposes of this Regulation. - 3.
+For high-risk AI systems that are safety components of products to which the legal acts listed in Annex II, section A apply, the manufacturer of those products shall be considered the provider of the high-risk AI system and shall be subject to the obligations under Article 16 under either of the following scenarios: - (i) the high-risk AI system is placed on the market together with the product under the name or trademark of the product manufacturer; - (ii) the high-risk AI system is put into service under the the name or trademark of the product manufacturer after the product has been placed on the market.

-[deleted]

-Authorised representatives
+Article 25 Authorised representatives